-- 1. Using a plastic scribe, gently pry the coin-cell battery out of the slot on the system board. - 2.
-Remove the coin-cell battery away from the computer.
+- 1. Using a plastic scribe, gently pry the coin-cell battery out of the battery socket on the system board. - 2.
+Remove the coin-cell battery out of the system.

 Installing the coin-cell battery

 If you are replacing a component, remove the existing component before performing the installation procedure.